20 Tips to Improve Your Typography Skills

 19. Use OpenType Features and Glyphs

 Check out the OpenType features and glyphs.
-They can quickly enhance your design and offer a variety of features, such as ligatures, alternate characters, and small caps.
+They can quickly enhance your designs and offer a variety of options.

 Design Tip